How the First Rock Hall Induction Honored the Original Legends

-"Elvis was a thing.
-Whatever people say, he was it," Julian Lennon read aloud from a bit his late father, John Lennon, had written about Presley.
-He stood with his younger half-brother, Sean, as they spoke on behalf of their dad.
+"Elvis was a thing – whatever people say, he was it," Julian read.
 "I was not competing against Elvis.
-Tock happened to be the media I was born into.
+Rock happened to be the media I was born into.
 It was the one — that's all.
 Those people who picked up brush paint brushes like Van Gogh probably wanted to be Renoir or whomever went before him.
 I wanted to be Elvis."

-Along with the musicians, several special categories recognized other crucial members of the rock community, among them Sun Records founder Sam Phillips, early blues figure Robert Johnson, Columbia Records A&R man John Hammond and disc jockey Alan Freed, whom many attribute to coining the original phrase "rock 'n' roll."
+Along with the musical acts, several special categories recognized other crucial members of the rock community, among them Sun Records founder Sam Phillips, early blues figure Robert Johnson, Columbia Records A&R man John Hammond and disc jockey Alan Freed, whom many attribute to coining the original phrase "rock 'n' roll."